The 60+ Best Project Management Software To Work Faster In 2023

 ProofHub lets teams collaborate, organize and deliver on projects across an organization.
 Users can assign specific tasks to individuals, which can have a breakdown of deadlines and recur at a determined frequency.
 ProofHub has several views including Gantt, Kanban and calendar view, and is also a central place to store files related to all of your projects.

-They also have a proofing capability, timesheets and reporting to better equip teams with all of the tools they need to collaborate.
+Like Hive, Proofhub also has more advanced capabilities.
+These include proofing, timesheets and reporting to better equip teams with all of the tools they need to collaborate.

 Cost: ProofHub starts at $89 per month billed annually or 100MB of storage.